|

 Pathos is the "raison d'etre" of the piano-based hymn-like

-Hope There's Someone.
+Hope There's Someone (one of his charismatic numbers).
 Even more mournful,

 My Lady Story exudes the poignancy of a spiritual, while